quikdb/quikdb-nodes-contract/smart-contract/scripts/DEPLOYMENT_README.md

 This directory contains a modular deployment system for the QuikDB smart contracts, organized into logical stages for better maintainability and flexibility.

+> **🔧 Yarn Workflow**: All build, test, and deployment tasks should be performed using yarn scripts (see `package.json`).
+Direct forge commands are not recommended for normal usage.

 ## Architecture

 ### Base Contracts